Tom-the-Bomb/number-slider/README.md

 Based off of the popular logic puzzle:
 Example seen [here](https://www.artbylogic.com/puzzles/numSlider/numberShuffle.htm)

-THe goal is to slide all the number's into ascending order.
+:star: The goal of the game is to slide all the number's into ascending order.